Child Therapy

 Child Therapy in Bozeman, MT

-Searching for a child therapist near you in Bozeman?
-We help children in Bozeman feel safer and more understood, building emotional support, regulation, connection, and growth, while supporting caregivers in responding in ways that strengthen connection.
+Looking for a child therapist near you in Bozeman?
+We work with children ages 3 to 12, helping them feel safer and more understood and building emotional regulation, connection, and confidence, while helping caregivers respond in ways that strengthen the relationship.
+In person at our downtown Bozeman office, serving families across the Gallatin Valley.

 Child therapy at a glance

-- What it is: Therapy for children's emotional, behavioral, developmental, and relational needs.
+- What it is: Therapy for children ages 3–12 with emotional, behavioral, developmental, and relational needs.

 - Best for: Children facing big emotions, anxiety, behavior changes, or parent-child strain.